 Please read these Terms and Conditions carefully.
-All contracts that the Provider may enter into from time to time for the provision of the Hosted Services and related services shall be governed by these Terms and Conditions.
+All contracts and Services Order Forms that the Provider may enter into from time to time with Customer for the provision of the Hosted Services and related services shall be governed by these Terms and Conditions.

 "Account" means an account enabling a person to access and use the Hosted Services, including both administrator accounts and user accounts;

-"Agreement" means a contract made under these Terms and Conditions between the Provider and the Customer;
+"Agreement" means all contracts and Services Order Forms made under these Terms and Conditions between the Provider and the Customer;

 "Business Day" means any weekday other than a bank or public holiday in The United States Of America;

 "Business Hours" means the hours of 09:00 to 17:00 CST on a Business Day;

 "Charges" means the amounts specified in a Customer executed Services Order Form or via the self-service signup form located at https://lab.alpineiq.com/signup from time to time;

 "Customer" means the person or entity identified as such in the Services Order Form;